ks-imagine/pv-papis/README.md

 - **Display**: Special bonus screen with Einstein image and dramatic styling

 ## Sample Questions
+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+Any push to the `main` branch will trigger a new deployment.

+### Manual Deployment Steps:
+1. Push changes to the `main` branch
+2. GitHub Actions will automatically build and deploy
+3. Site will be available at: `https://ks-imagine.github.io/pv-papis/`

+### Local Development:
+1. Clone the repository
+2. Open `index.html` in a web browser
+3. For admin functions, open `admin/admin.html`
+4. For display, open `pages/display.html`

+## Sample Questions

 1. What is the capital of France?
 2. Which planet is known as the Red Planet?